TrackRunny/LinuxBoi/README.md

   ```

   Congrats, everything should be set up correctly so far.
 If you want to start the bot you can do `./LinuxBoi.py` as it should already be executiable.

+  Don't forget to start Lavalink server too!
+To do this you can change directories into `cd cogs/Music/Lavalink-python/`.
+After that you can do `java -jar Lavalink.jar`. **Note:** You need to have Java 8 or higher to run this correctly.
+I would **recommend** starting **Lavalink server before starting the bot** as you won't get the `[NODE-us-127.0.0.1:2333] Failed to establish connection!` error when you start the bot before Lavalink server is running.

 ---